-A.N.T.S is a survival network of individual preppers called (ants) working together to provide other members basic supplies during disasters.
+A.N.T.S is a survival network of individual preppers called (ants) working together to provide other members basic supplies during a disaster.
 This is done by relaying supply pods to any member that needs them.

-When disaster strikes, wouldn't it be nice to know neighbors were coming to your street with supplies for you and your family.
-A.N.T.S should be another piece of your preparation plan.
+When disaster strikes, wouldn't it be nice to know neighbors were coming to bring supplies to you and your family.
+A.N.T.S should be another piece of you preparation plan.

 Six reasons to join A.N.T.S

 1- It cost nothing and you do not have to disclose your location.